knhash/knhash.github.io/_posts/2018-03-05-why-did-mr-pratap-happen.md

 **"That's it.
 I'm here."**

-**"So miss Kiran, "** started my teacher, after a good minute of silence, **" that was, well, a long twenty minutes. "** And she smiled. **"I stand corrected.
+**"So miss Kiran, "** started my teacher, after a good minute of silence, **" that was, well, a long ten minutes. "** And she smiled. **"I stand corrected.
 I had not heard every reason there is.
 And this is probably the most compelling reason I have heard till date.
 You can go sit."**

 **"Are you sure you that's the end of it though?
 Your, um, excuse? "**